Do you want to make a

 - An applicant cannot have been convicted of a Domestic Violence Act.
 Domestic related arrests will be reviewed on a case by case basis.

-- No use in the last 2 years of any illegal misdemeanor drug (includes marijuana).
+- No use in the last 2 years of any illegal misdemeanor drug (does not include marijuana)

 - No use in the last 5 years of any illegal felony drug (includes felony prescription drug use).

 - Any financial accounts referred to collections, written or charged off will be reviewed on a case by case basis and may result in disqualification.

 - Any history of discipline, termination or resignation in lieu of termination may be grounds for disqualification

 - Methods, techniques and procedures of law enforcement including patrol, crime prevention, investigation and identification